On energy and its positivity in spacetimes with an expanding flat de Sitter background: Positivity Results for Quasi-Local Energies with a Minkowski background

-However, Ó Murchadha, Szabados, and Tod \cite{OMurchadha2004} constructed examples to show that there exist surfaces in Minkowski space satisfying these assumptions for which both the Brown--York and Liu--Yau masses are strictly positive.
+However, Ó Murchadha, Szabados, and Tod \cite{OMurchadha2004} constructed examples showing that there exist surfaces in Minkowski space satisfying these assumptions for which both the Brown--York and Liu--Yau masses are strictly positive.

 To address this issue, Wang and Yau \cite{WangYau1, WangYau2} introduced a new quasi-local energy based on isometric embeddings of 2-surfaces into Minkowski space.
 Their construction involves finding an embedding that minimizes a certain energy functional associated with the surface, and they proved existence and uniqueness results for such embeddings.
 This leads to a new expression of quasi-local mass for a large class of admissible surfaces.
 They showed that such mass is positive whenever the ambient spacetime satisfies the dominant energy condition, vanishes for surfaces in Minkowski space, and satisfies a rigidity property: if the mass is zero, the surface is isometric to one in flat space (see \cite{WangYau2}).